-The now vacant, former VGTI-FL facility may represent an opportunity for the region to offer fit-out laboratory space to start-up and emerging life science firms that could enable the region to harness the commercializable technologies already under development and provide the "plug-in ready" workspace necessary to advance those technologies to the clinic and beyond.
-From our conversations with representatives in Port St. Lucie, it is our understanding that the building remains in receivership and that the future fate of the building is underdetermined at this time.
-The BDB could consider partnering with St. Lucie County and the City of Port St. Lucie to develop a strategy that fully utilizes this resource as a key asset for the region's life science economic gardening strategy.
+Several stakeholders view the now vacant, former VGTI-FL facility as an opportunity for the region to offer fit-out laboratory space to start-up and emerging life science firms that could enable the region to harness the commercializable technologies already under development and provide the "plug-in ready" workspace necessary to advance those technologies to the clinic and beyond.
+Financing for the building was conducted with tax-exempt bonds which presents numerous challenges in regards to "private-use" or the occupancy of space by a private company.
+The City of Port St. Lucie and the state of Florida are dealing with the complexities of this scenario.
+A possible solution to address the challenges presented by tax-exempt financing is: 1.
+Renegotiate the bond deal and have another "owner" take over; or, 2.
+Portions of the former VGTI space could be used to house for-profits or used as an incubator, as long as usage does not exceed 5% (per Federal IRS regulations).
+This may be an opportunity for the BDB to partner with St.

+Lucie County and the City of Port St. Lucie to develop a strategy that utilizes this resource as a key asset for the region's life science economic gardening strategy.
+Such a scenario would involve considerable effort to implement.